geraudmathe/Locomotive-fundamentals/README.md

 TODO: it's a draft, rewritte it

 This chapter covers models, or the custom content, Locomotive let you build in the Ui.
-In this guide we use the word ```model``` as it's what we are used to, but in the Locomotive [reference](http://doc.locomotivecms.com/) you will see ```content type``` and ```content entrie``` for an instance of a ```content type``` (obivously).
+In this guide we use the word ```model``` as it's what we are used to, but in the Locomotive [reference](http://doc.locomotivecms.com/) you will see ```content type```, and ```content entrie``` for an instance of a ```content type```.

-The first subchapter aims to introduce the very basic creation and usage of models, the second one is about building relationships between your models.
+The [first](#models_basics) subchapter aims to introduce the very basic creation and usage of models, the [second one](#models_mapping) is about building relationships between your models.
-We cover then the rendering of models using Liquid, where we try to show the usual use cases, and after that a subchapter is dedicated to the functionality of templatizing a model.
+We cover [then](#models_rendering) the rendering of models using Liquid, where we try to show the common use cases, and after that a [subchapter](#models_templating) is dedicated to the functionality of templating a model.
-Finally, we will see the public submission of models, which allows frontend users to create instances.
+Finally, we will cover the [public submission](#models_public_submission) of models, which allows frontend users to create instances.

 <a name="models_basics"></a>
 ### Basics

-First step, specify the name of the model and so on :
+First step of model creation, specify the name of the model :

 ![Create model](Locomotive-fundamentals/raw/master/images/models_basics_creation.png)

 As mentioned in the hint, you will reference your model in Liquid logic by its *slug*.

-Then, you define the fields (attributes) of your model in the following section :
+Then, you will define the fields (attributes) of your model in the following section :

 ![Create fields](Locomotive-fundamentals/raw/master/images/models_basics_fields.png)

 #### Fields types

-The following types of attributes are available :
+The following types of attributes (fields) are available :

 ![Types list](Locomotive-fundamentals/raw/master/images/models_basics_types_list.png)

 Let's detail each one of them.
-The rendering of these types will be detailed later.
+The rendering of these types will be detailed [later](#models_rendering).

 *Nota bene : you will encounter some properties not explained, it's because they are common to all field types and will be detailed later.*